CorailleHorn/Godot-Wild-Jam-85/README.md

 "Actually, planets are not round 🤓" - Coraille
 ### 💕 Credits

-Dev, art and gd: us
+Dev, art and gd: [GigiLili](https://mariegigilili.itch.io/) & [Coraille_Horn](https://coraille-horn.itch.io/)

 Sounds & music: Pixabay

+Except for music, this game is under the Apache 2.0 License, so feel free to use, share and modify ;)